Skip to main content

 Michigan senior EDGE Josaiah Stewart was phenomenal, registering 3 tackles for loss, including 2 sacks, to set the tone for a Wolverine pass rush that tormented USC quarterback Miller Moss.

 Michigan took Moss down for 4 sacks, but the pressure came early and often even when the Wolverines didn’t get home.
-He was demoralized while laying on the turf multiple times, including once when the official felt bad enough for him to help him up.
+He was demoralized while down on the turf multiple times, including once when the official felt bad enough for him to help him up.

 Craziest play